-We formalize and estimate the dynamic marginal efficiency cost of redistribution (MECR) in the spirit of Okun's "leaky bucket".
-We analyze the MECR of an income-contingent childcare subsidy program and the income tax within the German context, using a dynamic structural heterogeneous-household model of childcare demand and maternal labor supply.
-This allows us to compare which of these two policies is more efficient in achieving redistributive goals.
-Our analysis identifies two competing forces. (i) Labor supply responses increase the MECR of the childcare subsidy relative to the income tax. (ii) Child development effects decrease the MECR of the childcare subsidy relative to the income tax.
-For reasonably large Pareto weights on children, we find that (ii) dominates (i) and therefore the childcare subsidy is the more efficient redistribution tool.
+We formalize and estimate the dynamic marginal efficiency cost of redistribution (MECR) in the spirit of Okun's "leaky bucket" to compare the MECR of an income-contingent childcare subsidy program and of the income-contingent tax and transfer schedule.
+We set up a dynamic structural model of heterogeneous households choosing their childcare demand and maternal labor supply.
+Allowing for the availability of informal childcare and for consumption of leisure, we estimate this model within the German context.
+Our analysis identifies two competing forces. (i) Labor supply responses increase the MECR of the childcare subsidy relative to the tax and transfer system. (ii) Child development effects decrease the MECR of the childcare subsidy relative to the income tax.
+We show that, under most plausible assumptions on the long-term returns to childcare attendance for children growing up in households of different incomes, progressive childcare subsidies are the more efficient redistribution tool.